James-Olima/Portfolio/README.md

 ---

-## 🎯 Career Goal

-To build impactful data-driven solutions in healthcare and other industries while continuously improving my technical and analytical skills.

----

-## 📈 GitHub Contributions

-I regularly upload projects as I continue learning and improving my skills.

----

 ## 📫 Connect With Me

 Feel free to explore my repositories and connect with me.

-⭐ Thank you for visiting my GitHub profile!
+Thank you for visiting my GitHub profile!